Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Related Work

 \section{Related Work}

 In this work, we generate handwritten text solely from images without relying on additional modalities such as the methods that utilize online trajectories~\citep{graves2014generating,mayr2020spatio,aksan2018deepwriting,chang2022controllable,luhman2020diffusion}.
 Unlike online handwriting methods, handwritten text images are widely available, offering broader application possibilities.
 Various strategies are employed at different levels of detail.
 Techniques commonly applied to Chinese handwriting or character-specific methods are infrequently used for cursive handwriting in Western scripts~\citep{dai2023disentangling,tang2022fewshot,huang2022agtgan}.
 GANwriting~\citep{kang2020ganwriting} generated images on a word level based on a few style samples.
 They extended their approach to also work on full lines~\citep{kang2021content}.
 As the name suggests, they use a \ac{gan}.
 Like most approaches, the style samples and target texts are encoded initially.
 An upsampling generator produces the output image based on the concatenated style and text information, while AdaIN~\citep{huang2017adain} is used for guidance.
 The two default \ac{gan} losses (discriminator and generator loss) are extended by the domain-specific feedback of the writer and recognition losses.
 Similarly, ScrabbleGAN~\citep{fogel2020scrabble} and TS-GAN~\citep{davis2020text} applied a GAN to generate text lines, but the former one only used \ac{htr} feedback as an extra loss term, and the latter one added a space predictor to space the text for the generator.
 SmartPatch~\citep{mattick2021smartpatch} and SLOGAN~\citep{luo2023slogan} added character feedback to improve the results on the stroke level.
 By contrast, HiGAN+~\citep{gan2022higanplus} applies a patch discriminator with a fixed grid of extracted patches but additionally regularizes the style by reconstructing the style vector, which is uniformly sampled, like in JokerGAN~\citep{zdenek2021jokergan}.
 With JokerGAN++~\citep{zdenek2023charactergan} they exchanged their style encoder with a ViT~\citep{dosovitskiy2021vit}.
 To further increase realism in the outputs, transformer models~\citep{bhunia2021handwriting} as generators and visual archetypes~\citep{pippi2023archetypes} are applied.
-Diffusion approaches on word-level made the different customized loss terms obsolete~\citep{ding2023improving,zhu2023diff,nikolaidou2023wordstylist}.
-Most of these diffusion methods are constrained to pre-existing writing styles since they incorporate the writer ID as a style input in their designs.
-Hence they cannot generalize to unseen styles.
-However, CTIG-DM~\citep{zhu2023diff} differentiates between the style of the writer and the style of the image, with the latter primarily focusing on texture and colour.
-Interestingly, GC-DDPM~\citep{ding2023improving} also incorporates visual archetypes into their approach for more stability, similar to VATr~\citep{pippi2023archetypes}.